nczmoo/dcs100/readme.md

-    x background color for .mob in log  is weird x ui.reels isn't getting wiped when ui.addToReels prints to screen x only show auto option for chests after you seen them
+    x background color for .mob in log  is weird x ui.reels isn't getting wiped when ui.addToReels prints to screen x only show auto option for chests after you seen them x make modifiers more specific to mobs

     checkboxes look weird
     sound
     music

-    make modifiers more specific to mobs
     REFACTOR